3 Things To Love About the 2023 Dodge Challenger

 2023 is a big year for the Dodge Challenger.
 First and foremost, it’s the last year the automaker will make the gas-powered muscle coupe as we know it.
 Moreover, Dodge is celebrating its two beloved car models with “Last Call” editions to finish this muscle car chapter.
 Still, the 2023 Dodge Challenger is hitting the streets and has some promising qualities.
-Specifically, U.S. News liked three attributes of the doomed brute.
+Specifically, the doomed Mopar monster has at least three attributes that make it lovable.

 While the Challenger’s lineup starts with the SXT and GT trims, their 303-horsepower 3.6L Pentastar V6 engines are small potatoes compared to the eight-cylinder blacktop bullies higher up in the trim offerings.
 For instance, the most lethargic of the V8s in the 2023 Dodge Challenger’s library is the 375-horsepower 5.7L Hemi in the R/T and the 485-horsepower 6.4L V8 in the Scat Pack.